 WPC's Center for Health Care develops patient-centered solutions to reduce costs and improve the availability and quality of health care for businesses and individuals, providing the only detailed, independent critique of health care issues available in the Northwest.

-Roger Stark, Health Care Policy Analyst, March, 2012
+Dr. Roger Stark, MD, FACS, Health Care Policy Analyst, March, 2012

 Major health care reform (Patient Protection and Affordable Care Act) became law two years ago.
 The legislation passed with only Democratic votes and totaled a massive 2,700 pages.
 The Medicare and Medicaid programs, by contrast, were enacted in 1965 with broad support from both parties and totaled only 137 pages.
 Although the 2010 PPACA will not be fully implemented until 2018, we know much more about it today than was apparent two years ago.